This is a topic that has been talked about quite a bit, but I think it’s an important one to reiterate to our users.

 Encoding is simply a way of representing data in a specific format.
-For example, raw binary data can be encoded using the ASCII format to visually display english text.
+For example, we can encode raw binary data using the ASCII format to visually display English text.

 In the context of programming, pure encoding schemes offer absolutely no security.
 Sometimes formats like JWTs or Base64 outputs can confuse entry-level programmers because they appear encrypted… They aren’t!
 Encoding formats are only useful because they give computers and humans protocols to view and process raw binary data in a meaningful way.